Alerts: Spaceport's Event System

 ## Global Request Middleware

-the context available to determine the request details with a finer grain.
+Use the context available to determine the request details with a finer grain.
+When deciding whether to use on page hit

 class Middleware {